Last Reviewed: July 12, 2024

-All members of Weill Cornell Medicine are responsible for protecting the confidentiality, integrity, and availability of data created, received, stored, transmitted, or otherwise used by the college, irrespective of the medium on which the data resides and regardless of format.
+All WCM Workforce Members are responsible for protecting the confidentiality, integrity, and availability of data created, received, stored, transmitted, or otherwise used by WCM, irrespective of the medium on which the data resides and regardless of format.

-Security and privacy incidents must be (1) reported, (2) identified, (3) declared, (4) responded to, (5) remediated, and (6) resolved with adequate record-keeping.
+Security and privacy incidents should be (1) reported, (2) identified, (3) assessed, (4) escalated (5) responded to, (6) remediated, and (7) resolved with adequate record-keeping.
 Detailed requirements for each of these steps are below.

-If you know or suspect any unusual or suspicious behavior that does not match your expectation of good security or privacy management, immediately report the incident to ITS Support right away.
-Even if you are not certain or cannot confirm the incident, it’s imperative that the incident is reported quickly so the right personnel can investigate as soon as possible.
+If you know or suspect any unusual or suspicious behavior, immediately report the incident to ITS Support or the OCC.
+Even if you are not certain or cannot confirm the incident, it’s imperative that the incident is reported timely so the right personnel can investigate as soon as possible, however, reporting does not automatically trigger SPIRT activation.

 To report an incident, notify ITS Support: